Ad Blocker Detected

 However, old proteins are designated for proteolytic degradation.
 As glycoproteins become old, they lose glycan portion and once there is no glycan portion they are marked for degradation and eventually degraded to conserve the biomolecules.

 Importance of the Glycosylation in Recognition and Receptor Function

 Some glycoproteins (after glycosylation) acts as a recognition site and, thus, function as receptor being located at the cell surface, such as G-protein linked cell surface receptor.
 In this case, the protein portion of glycoproteins is embedded into the lipid bilayer membrane and the glycan (oligosaccharide) portion is located outward.

 Once a particular type of signal comes in contact with the receptor proteins, it is recognized by the oligosaccharide portion and then signaling cascade will start.
 Oligosaccharides bound to the protein is, therefore, plays an important role in recognition.

 Most of the antibodies such as immunoglobulin are glycoproteins.
 The immunoglobulin is of Y-shaped globulin protein with two chains (Heavy chain and Light chain) attached to each other through the disulfide bonds.

-At the tip of the variable region of the light as well as heavy chain there is an oligosaccharide moiety of a certain length which is involved in the recognition of antigen.
-This is called as an antigen binding site.
-This oligosaccharide linked to the immunoglobulin at its tip in the antigen binding site is, therefore, plays an important role in immunological functions.
+At the tip of the variable region of the light as well as heavy chain there is an oligosaccharide moiety of a certain length that is involved in the recognition of antigen.
+This is called an antigen-binding site.
+This oligosaccharide linked to the immunoglobulin at its tip in the antigen-binding site is, therefore, plays an important role in immunological functions.